 Our efforts to source an alternative long-term supplier of bromocriptine have been unsuccessful.
 We will discontinue bromocriptine from 1 March 2022.

 No new patients for bromocriptine

 We want to ensure supply of bromocriptine for existing patients for as long as possible.
 To do this, only people who were using bromocriptine before 1 March 2021 can access funding.

 Pharmacists can endorse the script where they have a record of a previous dispensing of bromocriptine.

 We acknowledge the inconvenience this may cause to patients, pharmacists and prescribers.

 Short-term supply of unapproved bromocriptine

 We are aware that bromocriptine is used for some people during pregnancy.
 We have sourced a short-term supply of bromocriptine to ensure people don't need to change treatment while they are pregnant.
 The new brand is Parlodel to be supplied by Novartis.
-It will be funded from 1 July 2021.
+It has been funded since 1 July 2021.

 This product is not Medsafe-approved so would need to be prescribed and supplied to patients under section 29 of the Medicines Act.
 We expect that supply of this stock would last until January 2022.

 We have received clinical advice that cabergoline is a suitable funded alternative for people receiving bromocriptine for endocrine conditions.
 We have amended the Special Authority to widen access to cabergoline.